 Q: Can I create a custom itinerary?

-At present we are offering treks to the summit of Kilimanjaro all routes, as well as animal safaris and trips to various tribes.
+Presently we are offering treks to the summit of Kilimanjaro with all routes, as well as animal safaris and trips to various tribes.
 If you are interested in a variation on these, please contact us We will work hard to accommodate your needs.

 Q: What price range are your trips?